bgseavoy3/CSE464FinalProject/README.md

 the available neighbors of the current node.
 Finally, initialization was the same for both, as I used the same data structures for both algorithms.
 The BFS and DFS classes' main difference is the search algorithm, which is somewhat similar between both, but I decided to keep separate due to the fields and local variables needed.

+3) I applied the strategy pattern by creating an interface call Strategy that works as the strategy context.
+This lets the context interact with the strategy without breaking encapsulation, as the interface I made requires the user to use it to initialize either the BFS or DFS objects.
+These are from the last step, and store the rest of the strategy pattern.
+This keeps the whole system encapsulated, and lets the user interact with it without breaking this.

 Continuous integration - as I did not have this set up for the last project, I set it up for this one, I will add screenshots for that along with expected outputs below